ggibelli/forecast-frontend/README.md

-# Surf forecast app client
+# Surf forecast app front-end

-App that allows users to select a surf spot from the world map or search for it, and add a public or secret surf spot to the DB.
-I scraped existing surf websites for the surf spots info and I used a 3rd party API for the forecast data that is processed in NodeJS, and then I used ChartJS to visualize it.
+The app allows users to select a surf spot from the world map or look for it in the database, and add a public or secret surf spot to the DB.
+I scraped existing surf websites for the surf spots info, such best wind direction, best swell direction, dangers..
+For the actual forecast I used a 3rd party API (https://stormglass.io), but first the data is processed on my server and served through a REST API, and then I used ChartJS to visualize it.

 ## Technology used

-This app is built with React and Redux, I used MaterialUI as a framework, ChartJS to visualise the forecast data and LeafletMap for the world map.
+This app is built with React, Redux for the state managment, React-router for the routing, MaterialUI as a CSS framework, ChartJS to visualise the forecast data and LeafletMap for the world map.

 ## Features

 - Users can signup
-- Users can add surfspot, deciding if is public or secret
+- Users can add surfspot, deciding if is public or secret, which means it's not showed on the map
 - Users can remove single or multiple surfspot
 - Users can modify their own surfspots
-- Users save a surfspot
+- Users save a surfspot in their favourites
 - Users can use their GPS to get the closest surfspot location, search for it in the top bar or navigating the map.

 ## Available Scripts